If you have hepatitis A, a lawyer can help you get compensation for your pain and suffering, medical expenses, and lost wages.

 A virus is a collection of molecules that uses the body’s method of constructing new material to produce copies of itself.
 As is the case with other viruses, when the virus uses a human host to reproduce itself, the human host often becomes ill in the effort to fight the virus.

-The hepatitis A virus is the most common of the hepatitis viruses, accounting for around 40 percent of all cases in the U.S. According to the Centers for Disease Control (CDC), each year in the United States an estimated 143,000 cases of infection occur, but only around 30,000 are reported.
+According to the Centers for Disease Control (CDC), each year in the United States an estimated 143,000 cases of hepatitis A infection occur, but only around 30,000 are reported.
 It is also responsible for an estimated 1.4 million cases worldwide each year.

 The hepatitis A virus is spread from person to person by “fecal-oral” transmission.
 This means the virus is transmitted when a person puts something in his/her mouth that has been contaminated with the stool of a person infected with the virus.
 Because this virus depends on the fecal-oral route for transmission, the illness is most easily spread in poor sanitary conditions or when good personal hygiene is not observed.